lingfennan/android-scan/osi_malloc_report.md

 5. Once build is finished, launch emulator to run the changes inside the emulator with command `emulator` from same terminal where commands mentioned in step 4 were executed.
 If you are using different terminal use the all commands in step 4 except the last one `m` on the new terminal, that would make the `emulator` command available.
 6. Open shell inside the terminal with command `adb shell`
 7. Run the command `svc bluetooth enable` to make sure Bluetooth is on
-7. In the emulator shell fire command `logcat -f /data/log.out` and let it run for a minute then exit ctrl + c key press
+7. In the emulator shell fire command `logcat -f /data/log.out` and let it run for a minute then exit by `ctrl + c` key press
 8. Exit from the emulator shell with `exit` command
 9. Pull the log file out with `adb pull /data/log.out`
 10. Open the file and search for `sdpCreateOppOpsRecordNative` and you can see `libc    : Fatal signal 11 (SIGSEGV), code 2 (SEGV_ACCERR), fault addr 0x7fef195d4000 in tid 1306 (droid.bluetooth), pid 1306 (droid.bluetooth)` few lines below.